Tnjdh014/web102_prework/README.md

 - **Handling Errors**:  Debugging and dealing with errors, especially when the codebase grows, was a challenge for me.
 I had to look at the console to see what was causing the error, and then I had to look at the code Troubleshooting errors and understanding why they occur is a crucial part of the learning process.

-- **Bonus content - Modal** Using a modal to display the game details was a bonus feature that I wanted to add.
+- **Bonus content - Modal**: Using a modal to display the game details was a bonus feature that I wanted to add.
 Especially since it was the last thing we learned in WEB101, i wanted to migrate that into this website to stand out from other implenetations of "Sea Monster Crowdfunding" websites.
 Maintaining a consistent UI/UX design throughout the project, especially when dealing with multiple components like modals and forms, can be challenging.

 ## License